Table of Contents

 Private investigators can conduct stakeouts and follow individuals to learn more about their movements and what they might be doing.
-They do a legal search through a database online to conduct a social media investigation to get information and social media evidence on criminal records, marriages and divorces, mortgage records, romantic partners, and voter’s registrations.
+They do a legal search through a database online to run a social media investigation to get information and social media evidence on criminal records, marriages and divorces, mortgage records, romantic partners, and voter registrations.
 They may be able to look through the trash if it is legal in that location and not on private property.

-The time that’s needed to perform a social media investigation depends on the scope of the investigation.
+The time needed to perform a social media investigation depends on the scope of the investigation.
 In most cases, it takes investigators several hours to conduct a social media investigation.
 Once the investigation is complete, the investigator will create the report to document their findings for the client, often within a day or two.

 Almost everyone needs to have a social media profile to feel like they are truly alive, and a search engine is of more value than most people realize.
 This growing phenomenon of click-and-follow profiles makes it more and more practical that even a working private investigator does not limit his areas of investigation to the traditional means but cannot avoid the social media evidence.
 A personal investigator can make social media investigations through the available pool of social media data.